troyth/age-of-the-architect/weeks/week7.md

+# IN PROGRESS
-# Week 7: Chaos Magic, Hermeticism, Gnosticism, Atlantis
+Week 7: Chaos Magic, Hermeticism, Gnosticism, Atlantis

 > Properly used, magic will destroy your life.
 This is a feature, not a bug. \(Gordon White, [The Chaos Protocols: Magical Techniques for Navigating the New Economic Reality](https://www.amazon.com/Chaos-Protocols-Techniques-Navigating-Economic/dp/0738744719), 2016\)